What is an online marketing strategy? And why do I need one?

-My Dad was an entrepreneur who didn’t have the privilege of studying business under published professors but nevertheless had a key understanding of the business he hand-built, a natural understanding of the cogs that kept the business moving forward, an eye for a deal, wheeling and dealing ‘Del-Boy’ style successfully for years.
+My Dad was an entrepreneur who didn’t have the privilege of studying business under published professors but had a key understanding of the business he hand-built, a natural understanding of the cogs that kept the business moving forward, an eye for a deal, wheeling and dealing ‘Del-Boy’ style successfully for years.

 Where many small business owners fall down is they understand their business well enough, but fail to account for changing environmental factors and then adapt their business accordingly.

 As an example, before the internet, small service businesses would rely heavily on directory listings in printed media such as the Yellow Pages to be found locally by their customers.
-You need a plumber so you grab the handy 3kg yellow book and turn to P for Plumbers.
+You need a plumber, so you grab the handy 3kg yellow book and turn to P for Plumbers.
 These days, Google My Business has virtually replaced these doorstop directories that once adorned the telephone stand of most homes, as we all turn to our smartphones or laptops to “Google it” instead.

-Assess the job in hand and use the right tools to get the job done, that’s marketing strategy, simple!
+Assess the job in hand and use the right tools to get the job done, that’s a marketing strategy, simple!

 The methods are changing rapidly, and your time is precious.
-So if it makes sense to you why not leverage the knowledge and expertise of a trusted advisor?
+So if it makes sense to you, why not leverage the knowledge and expertise of a trusted advisor?
 Find someone with their ear to the ground who can advise you of the current landscape.

 You've got this.